goodekat/LIME-diagnostics-paper/code/03-submission-steps.md

 <!-- end list -->

+11. Use latexdiff to generate a pdf showing the differences between the this submission and the previous one.
+To do this, (i) run the R code below, (ii) run the code `latexdiff submissions/2020-10-07/paper.tex submissions/2021-01-07/paper.tex > submissions/2021-01-07/diff/2020-10-07-to-2021-01-07.tex` in the terminal (changes dates in the code as needed), and (iii) knit the generated tex file to make sure the pdf with the changes looks good.

+    ``` r
+    # Create folder to place the diff
+    diff_folder = paste0("../submissions/", submission_date, "/diff")
+    dir.create(diff_folder)

+    # Create folders within diff to store the figures needed
+    dir.create(paste0(diff_folder, "/figure"))
+    dir.create(paste0(diff_folder, "/figure-static"))

+    # Copy necessary files into the diff folder needed for the diff to work
+    file.copy("../references.bib", diff_folder)
+    file.copy("../WileyNJD-AMS.bst", diff_folder)
+    file.copy("../WileyNJD-v2.cls", diff_folder)
+    file.copy(list_of_generated_figures, paste0(diff_folder, "/figure"))
+    file.copy(list_of_static_figures, paste0(diff_folder, "/figure-static"))
+    ```

-11. Knit this document to make sure the md version is up to date.
+12. Knit this document to make sure the md version is up to date.